 A. Unlike Herod and the scribes who had access to scripture, the Magi responded to the sign with their hearts wide open.

-B. Although they were the most intellectual people of the day did not hesitate to acknowledge Jesus’ superiority.
+B. Although they were the most intelligent people of the day did not hesitate to acknowledge Jesus’ superiority.

 C. Still, Matthew writes the Magi worshiped Jesus because what matters most is the manner in which they responded to their discovery.

 Jesus is God’s incarnated word (John 1:14).
 In the light of it how we respond to God’s word is the same way we would respond to Jesus if he was born among us today.
 Let me draw 3 implications in conclusion.

 The carnal Christian – Like Herod, he is worried about earthly things only.
 They resist correction, crave for power and see others as a threat.

-The apathetic Christian – He has a the head knowledge of scripture.
-But take God’s word for granted, likes to show off their head knowledge, quick to judge others.
+The apathetic Christian – He has the head knowledge of scripture.
+But he takes God’s word for granted, likes to show off their head knowledge, quick to judge others.

-The open hearted Christian – Although may not possess a lot of head knowledge about scripture he is open to correction.
+The open-heartened Christian – Although may not possess a lot of head knowledge about scripture he is open to correction.
 Christ is the Lord of his life.